IntelligenceModding/thoriumdocs/docs/firststeps.md

 ### Thorium Crafting Table

-Use the following recipe to craft a Thorium Crafting Table!
+Use the following recipe to craft a thorium crafting table!

 <br>
 Recipe: